 Keeping interior doors closed will also reduce the number of pollutants in the air.
 You’re just eliminating areas where all of that dust and dander can get to and collect.

-Have your carpets and furniture professionally cleaned.
+Have your carpets and furniture professionally cleaned for better air quality

-Regardless of how well you vacuum you carpets, you won’t be able to get them completely clean.
+Regardless of how well you vacuum your carpets, you won’t be able to get them completely clean.
 You can try to clean them on your own, which will help a little.
 But, having them professionally cleaned is really the best option to get everything out of the fibers.
 A professional carpet cleaner just has better equipment, and some knowledge about what it takes to thoroughly clean your carpets, as well as the right chemicals for the job.
 You can also have your furniture professionally cleaned as well to get rid of all of those pollutants.

 For all of your carpet and upholstery cleaning needs, give us a call today.
-One of our highly-trained specialists will meet with your in your home and show you the different ways that we can help to make your home’s air quality cleaner for you and your family.
+One of our highly-trained specialists will meet with you in your home and show you the different ways that we can help to make your home’s air quality cleaner for you and your family.